 Love Island 2020 has jetted onto our screens for its first ever winter series, and a fresh batch of singletons recently moved into the new-look South African villa.
 During their time on the show, contestants are tasked with finding a significant other, and must face whatever challenges are thrown their way.
 However, although it may seem participants spend their waking hours simply topping-up their tans, there are strict rules each islander must abide by — and certain things are completely forbidden.
 But why did Love Island ban smoking?

-As reported by the Radio Times, ITV bosses banned contestants from smoking on-screen ahead of the 2018 series got underway, and speaking at the time, “There will be no smoking within the Love Island villa or the villa garden this year."
-The ban came into action following a huge amount of viewer complaints during the 2017 series, in which islanders were shown to smoke regularly on camera.
-Producers reportedly installed a designated smoking area within the villa complex.
+As reported by the Radio Times, ITV bosses banned contestants from smoking on-screen shortly before the 2018 series got underway, and speaking at the time, an ITV spokesperson confirmed "there will be no smoking within the Love Island villa or the villa garden this year."
+The ban came into effect following a huge amount of viewer complaints throughout the show's 2017 season, during which islanders were shown to smoke regularly on camera.
+However, producers have since installed a designated smoking area within the villa complex.
 Speaking to the Daily Star, an ITV spokesperson also confirmed that the same smoking rules will apply during subsequent series, and only one islander is permitted to smoke at any given time — most likely to ensure that any juicy conversations don't occur off-camera.